Israel Ashitei: Young GH Man Dies in South Africa After Embarking on a Trip Organised by MISUGHA

 University of Ghana graduate struggling to get a job moves to Germany, gets employed quickly

-Read the X details below.
+Read the details about Israel's death in the X post below.

 Source: UGC